Penicillin: Mass production

-On March 14, 1942, the first patient was treated for streptococcal sepsis with US-made penicillin produced by Merck & Co.
+On 14 March 1942 the first patient was treated for streptococcal sepsis with US-made penicillin produced by Merck & Co.
 Half of the total supply produced at the time was used on that one patient, Anne Miller.
 By June 1942, just enough US penicillin was available to treat ten patients.
-In July 1943, the War Production Board drew up a plan for the mass distribution of penicillin stocks to Allied troops fighting in Europe.
+In July 1943 the War Production Board drew up a plan for the mass distribution of penicillin stocks to Allied troops fighting in Europe.
 The results of fermentation research on corn steep liquor at the NRRL allowed the United States to produce 2.3 million doses in time for the invasion of Normandy in the spring of 1944.
 After a worldwide search in 1943, a mouldy cantaloupe in a Peoria, Illinois market was found to contain the best strain of mould for production using the corn steep liquor process.
-Pfizer scientist Jasper H. Kane suggested using a deep-tank fermentation method for producing large quantities of pharmaceutical-grade penicillin.
-Large-scale production resulted from the development of a deep-tank fermentation plant by chemical engineer Margaret Hutchinson Rousseau.
-As a direct result of the war and the War Production Board, by June 1945, over 646 billion units per year were being produced.
+Six times as much penicillin could be produced compared to using Fleming's mould.
+Jasper H. Kane, a scientist at Pfizer, suggested using a deep-tank fermentation method for producing large quantities of pharmaceutical-grade penicillin.
+Large-scale production resulted from the development of a deep-tank fermentation plant by the chemical engineer Margaret Hutchinson Rousseau.
+As a direct result of the war and the War Production Board, by June 1945 over 646 billion units per year were being produced.

 G. Raymond Rettew made a significant contribution to the American war effort by his techniques to produce commercial quantities of penicillin, wherein he combined his knowledge of mushroom spawn with the function of the Sharples Cream Separator.

-By 1943, Rettew's lab was producing most of the world's penicillin.
-During World War II, penicillin made a major difference in the number of deaths and amputations caused by infected wounds among Allied forces, saving an estimated 12%–15% of lives.
+By 1943 Rettew's lab was producing most of the world's penicillin.
+During the Second World War penicillin made a major difference in the number of deaths and amputations caused by infected wounds amongst Allied forces, saving an estimated 12–15% of lives.
 Availability was severely limited, however, by the difficulty of manufacturing large quantities of penicillin and by the rapid renal clearance of the drug, necessitating frequent dosing.
 Methods for mass production of penicillin were patented by Andrew Jackson Moyer in 1945.
 Florey had not patented penicillin, having been advised by Sir Henry Dale that doing so would be unethical.